Veridise/stellar-auth-macro/README.md

 For predicate resolution, a single-segment name is invoked as `Self::predicate`, otherwise the path is used as written.
 The macro calls it before `require_auth()`.
 The predicate should only be used to perform the intended verification, and should not modify any state.
 The macro does not currently provide role composition, multi-sig policies, or reentrancy protection, and it doesn’t rewrite or verify the logic inside your predicate.

 Interacting proc-macros can still confuse IDEs.
 We bias toward being non-fatal for unresolved shapes to avoid rust-analyzer spam, but you may see stale diagnostics until a clean build.
-Finally, `#[access_control]` must be placed on an inline `impl` (or inline `mod`); external modules are rejected because their contents aren’t visible at macro time.
+Finally, `#[access_control]` must be placed on an inline `impl` (or inline `mod`).
+External modules are rejected because their contents aren’t visible at macro time.

 # Developers